-Services determined to be experimental or investigational in nature are not covered by your plan.
+Services determined to be investigational, not medically necessary, or cosmetic in nature are not covered by your plan.
 Your health plan may review services on a case-by-case basis to determine medical necessity.
-Learn more and see list of services currently considered experimental or investigational (PDF).
+Learn more and see list of services currently considered non-covered (PDF).

 Prescription drug information

 Providence Health Plan prescription drug plans provide benefit payment for medications listed on the formulary* and which are:

 - Medically necessary for the treatment of a covered illness or injury